-2017 has seen improved pure technical results, in particular within the Motor Class.
-In recent years Motor Claims Expenses have been on the rise combined with unusual increased frequency of third party bodily injury and fatality claims.
-The management have taken remedial underwriting action which has returned the Class of Business to positive results, thus allowing the Company to reserve funds in the interest of the stakeholders.
+2018 has seen continued improved pure technical results.
+Managing the Motor Class remains challenging with claims expenses on the rise.
+Third party bodily injury and fatality claims are unpredictable and recent years have seen unusual increased frequency for such claims.
+The remedial underwriting action taken in recent years for this class works positively toward allowing the Company to reserve funds in the interest of the stakeholders.